Moramor/FillADP/README.md

 # INSTRUCTIONS

-First, open filler.py with a text editor and fill the configuration variables according to your needs.
+First, open config.yml with a text editor and fill the configuration variables according to your needs.
+If this is your first use of ADPROUT, also fill adprout/last_filled with the date of the last enterinated entry in your ADP calendar.

 Then run